v1t3ls0n/Cellular-Automaton/README.md

-Below is the updated and detailed **README.md**, including all configuration properties and full usage instructions for your program:

----

-# Cellular Automaton Simulation for Biological Computation
+# Cellular Automaton Simulation for Biological Computation (Maman 11)

 ## Overview
 This project is a **cellular automaton simulation** developed as an academic task for the **Biological Computation Course**.
 It models complex environmental interactions using a particle-based system where each cell interacts with its neighbors based on configurable properties.
 The project explores emergent behavior and environmental dynamics using cellular automata principles.